UCD-DART/vectorsurvR/README.md

-## VectorSurvR Package Documentation and User Guide
+## vectorsurvR Package Documentation and User Guide

 VectorSurv provides public health agencies the tools to manage, visualize and analyze the spread of vector-borne diseases and make informed decisions to protect public health.